SheynD/431MarsAgent/README.md

     - In 6.4, point it to the marsmen directory
 5. Follow Heflin's instructions to run the agent!

-As of now, all agents recharge at every time step.
-See section 5 of EISMASSim description for more details

-The agent config files (in marsmen) are confifured to work with Heflin's tournament configuration, and plays against the dummy/simple agents.
+The agent config files (in marsmen) are confifured to work with Heflin's tournament configuration.
 See Heflin's instructions for download of server-config.
-No need to utilize agent-configs, dummy10b is incorporated into our config.
+Also download agent-configs.
+Extract it to the conf directory.

+# RECENT UPDATE:
+The only way to avoid the dummy agent's output from clogging our output and making debugging impossible, is to run the teams seperately.
+So, I have modified our configuration to only control OUR team.
+In order to have opponents, in a seperate terminal shell, execute startAgents.sh (choosing one of the configs from agent-configs.
+So, as of now, execution looks something like:
+1. Open up a new shell, and cd into 'massim-2013-1.4/massim/scripts'
+2. Execute ```./startServer.sh``` and choose 'conf//2013-marsmenVdummy.xml'
+3. Open up a new shell, and cd into 'massim-2013-1.4/massim/scripts'
+4. Execute ```./startMarsMonitor.sh``` (Note that you can leave this running for multiple runs, you don't need to close and reopen every time)
+5. Open up a new shell, and cd into 'massim-2013-1.4/javaagents/scripts'
+6. Execute ```./startAgents.sh``` and choose 'dummy10a' (or any 10 agent config).
+This starts our opponent team.
+7. Choose how to run OUR agents:
+    - Run in eclipse, same way we have been
+    - Run with build and execute script: cd into our Git Repo, then execute ```./build.sh```
+8. Go back to the server (startServer) terminal window.
+You should see the 20 agents (10 from each team) have connected.
+Hit enter to start the game.
+9. Sit back and enjoy our agents killin it.

 # Get it run from the command line / JAR
 1. Follow instructions from heflin's website, saving the JAR to the marsmen directory